Wagner Group: Burkina Faso

-Following more than six years of a Jihadist insurgency in Burkina Faso, a coup d'état took place on 23 January 2022, with the military deposing president Roch Marc Christian Kaboré and declaring that the parliament, government and constitution had been dissolved.
+Following more than six years of a Jihadist insurgency in Burkina Faso, a coup d'état took place on 23 January 2022, with the military deposing president Roch Marc Christian Kaboré and declaring that the parliament, government, and constitution had been dissolved.
 The coup d'état was led by lieutenant colonel Paul-Henri Sandaogo Damiba and came in response to the government's failure to suppress the Islamist insurgency, which has left 2,000 people dead and between 1.4 and 1.5 million displaced.
 Anger was also directed towards France, which was providing military support to the government.

 One day after the coup, Alexander Ivanov, the official representative of Russian military trainers in the CAR, offered training to the Burkinese military.
-Subsequently, it was revealed that shortly before the military takeover lieutenant colonel Damiba attempted to persuade president Kaboré to engage the Wagner Group against the Islamist insurgents.
+Subsequently, it was revealed that shortly before the military takeover lieutenant-colonel Damiba attempted to persuade President Kaboré to engage the Wagner Group against the Islamist insurgents.
 In addition, less than two weeks before the takeover, the government announced it had thwarted a coup plot, after which it was speculated that the Wagner Group might try and establish itself in Burkina Faso.
 The coup found significant support in the country and was followed by protests against France and in support of the takeover, with the protesters calling for Russia to intervene.
-The United States Department of Defense stated it was aware of allegations that the Wagner Group might have been "a force behind the military takeover in Burkina Faso" but could not confirm if they were true.
+The United States Department of Defense stated it was aware of allegations that the Wagner Group might have been "a force behind the military takeover in Burkina Faso," but could not confirm if they were true.

-On 30 September 2022, a new coup d'état took place that saw colonel Damiba being deposed by captain Ibrahim Traoré due to Damiba's inability to contain the jihadist insurgency.
+On 30 September 2022, a new coup d'état took place that saw Colonel Damiba being deposed by Captain Ibrahim Traoré due to Damiba's inability to contain the jihadist insurgency.
 According to Traoré, he and other officers had tried to get Damiba to "refocus" on the rebellion, but eventually opted to overthrow him as "his ambitions were diverting away from what we set out to do".
 Some suspected Traoré of having a connection with Wagner.
 As Traoré entered Ouagadougou, the nation's capital, supporters cheered, some waving Russian flags.
 Senior U.S. diplomat Victoria Nuland traveled to Burkina Faso in the wake of Traoré's seizure of power in order to "strongly urge" him not to partner with Wagner.

 Still, the Government of Ghana publicly alleged that Traoré began collaborating with the Wagner Group following the coup, enlisting the mercenaries against the jihadist rebels.
 According to Ghana's president, the ruling junta allocated a mine to the Wagner Group as a form of payment for its deployment, which was denied by Burkina Faso's mines minister.
-In late January 2023, the ruling junta demanded France withdraw its troops, numbering between 200 and 400 special forces members, from Burkina Faso, after battling the jihadists for years.
+In late January 2023, the ruling junta demanded that France withdraw its troops, numbering between 200 and 400 special forces members, from Burkina Faso, after battling the jihadists for years.
 France agreed and completed its withdrawal by 19 February 2023.